1. Warren Hastings was the first ___________.

 Explanation: It set up the Supreme Court at Calcutta in 1774.

-20. The first Chief Justice of the Calcutta Supreme Court was:
+20. The first Chief Justice of the Calcutta Supreme Court was___________.

 A) Sir Elijah Impey